 At Fort Saskatchewan, we monitor water quality at several locations within the site’s treatment system, and review the results to ensure compliance before the release of water into the municipal collection system.
 We reported our water-quality results to the municipality monthly and to the Alberta regulator on an annual basis.
 There were no non-compliance events sourced to Sherritt during the year.

-In 2017, the Capital Region Water Management Framework’s Steering Committee Terms of Reference changed so that companies are now represented by the Northeast Capital Industrial Association (NCIA), as opposed to engaging with the Capital Region Water Management individually.
-The goals of the framework is to improve the quality of the water in the North Saskatchewan River, manage impact on water quantity, and implement a water management framework that is science-based and world-class.
+In 2017, Sherritt continued to participate in the Capital Region Water Management Framework’s Steering Committee through the Northeast Capital Industrial Association (NCIA).
+The goals of the framework are to maintain or improve the quality of the water in the North Saskatchewan River, manage impact on water quantity, and implement a water management framework that is science-based and world-class.

 When we invested in Moa more than 20 years ago, we inherited a legacy water management issue, which has affected water quality in a nearby river.
 Over the years, we have been working with our Cuban partners and the regulatory agency to address this issue.
 In 2017, we agreed to a phased approach to developing long-term treatment options for water management.
 The first phase, to be implemented in 2018-2019, involves relocation of effluent discharge to support the rehabilitation of the river.